 Unit Jasmine testing in Angular Grid component

-In Jasmine, test cases are typically executed synchronously, which means that any asynchronous code within a test case will not be executed properly.
-For instance, if you have a Grid component that takes time to render and populate data based on your data consumption timing, your test case might fail if it runs before the Grid has finished filling data.
-To prevent this situation, it is advisable to write asynchronous test cases utilizing Jasmine’s Async feature.
+Jasmine test cases are typically executed synchronously, which can cause issues when testing asynchronous code.
+For example, if a Grid component takes time to render and populate data, a test case may fail if it runs before the Grid has finished loading.
+To address this, write asynchronous test cases using Jasmine’s async features.

-When Async testing code relies on asynchronous operations, it’s essential to ensure that the test case waits for those operations to complete before making assertions or evaluating the results.
-The Jasmine testing framework provides a feature called fakeAsync that addresses this.
-By using the fakeAsync function, you can simulate the passage of time and control the execution of asynchronous operations within a synchronous test.
-It creates a “fake” zone where time can be manipulated and controlled.
-To create a Jasmine test case for the Grid component, follow the below steps:
+When testing asynchronous operations, ensure the test waits for those operations to complete before making assertions.
+Jasmine provides the fakeAsync utility, which simulates the passage of time and controls asynchronous execution within a synchronous test.
+This creates a “fake” zone where time can be manipulated.
+To create a Jasmine test case for the Grid component, follow these steps:

 II.
 Create an Angular application and install the Syncfusion Grid package:

-To create an Angular application and install the Syncfusion Grid package, you can refer to the Getting started documentation.
+Refer to the Getting started documentation to create an Angular application and install the Syncfusion Grid package.

 npm install --save-dev jasmine karma karma-jasmine karma-chrome-launcher @types/jasmine